-- 1. An informal resolution, not to be considered part of the Respondent's official law school record. - 2.
-A formal warning, caution, and/or statement of expectations, to be considered part of the Respondent's official law school record. - 3.
+- 1. An informal resolution. - 2.
+A formal warning, caution, and/or statement of expectations. - 3.
 A lowering of the grade on the particular examination or assignment in question, with due consideration for the interests of the instructional faculty member. - 4.
-A lowering of the grade in the particular course in question, with due consideration for the interests of the instructional faculty member. - 5.
-Suspension from SCOL for a period of up to two years. - 6.
+A lowering of the grade in the particular course in question, with due consideration for the interests of the instructional faculty member.

+- 5. Suspension from SCOL for a period of up to two years. - 6.
 Dismissal from SCOL. - 7.
 In the case of an admitted student who has not yet matriculated at SCOL, revocation of admission or other appropriate action.